- Cheapest car insurance in Iowa for a bad driving record

 Iowa car insurance laws for high-risk drivers

-If you're considered a high-risk driver in Iowa, you may be required to file an SR-22.
-This form is filled out by your car insurance company, stating that you have at least the minimum required coverage.
-The court will let you know how long you must file an SR-22.
+If you're a high-risk driver in Iowa, you may need to file an SR-22.
+Your insurer submits this form to confirm you carry the state's minimum required coverage.
+The court will specify how long you must maintain the SR-22.

 Compare Iowa high-risk driver car insurance rates with other states